fernando-mashimo/github-users-db/README.md

 ![ERD Diagram](./ERD.png)

-## Technical choices
-### Commander.js (CLI Tool)
+## You may also want to try...
+### Another implementation of the CLI with the command "gh-users-v2"
-Commander.js is a popular npm package used to build CLI applications in Node.js.
-While it is possible to create a CLI parser using process.argv, Commander.js was chosen for this project due to its reliable and easy-to-use functionality.
-It simplifies command definition, argument handling, and help message display, which helps reducing development time, improves maintainability, and enhances the user experience. 🚀
+This second implementation of the CLI used Commander.js, a popular npm package used to build CLI applications in Node.js.
+While the implementation of the CLI parser using process.argv has proven to be challenging, Commander.js was a reliable and easy-to-use alternative.
+It simplifies command definition, argument handling, and offers the additional functionality of displaying help messages, reducing development time, improving maintainability, and enhancing user experience. 🚀

-- To get to know a litte more about it, visit: [Commander.js](https://www.npmjs.com/package/commander)
+- To get to know a litte more about this package, visit: [Commander.js](https://www.npmjs.com/package/commander)

+Try this implementation by replacing the command "gh-users" with "gh-users-v2".

 ## Troubleshooting

-- ### Problem: `gh-users` command not found after running `npm link`.
+- ### Problem: `gh-users` ou `gh-users-v2` commands not found after running `npm link`.

   **Solution**: Try running `npm link` again and ensure that the npm global bin directory is in your `PATH`.